Mcqsurgery.com ----Surgery MCQs

 d) Omental involvement

-Q3.
-False about gastric bypass surgery in loosing weight is
+Q4.
+False about gastric bypass surgery for weight loss is

 a) In gastric bypass surgery there is progressive weight loss upto 3 yrs